cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 If you need to migrate only the application then you can use app service migration tool.
 Next excercise will go through the steps :

 1. Download and install AppServiceMigrationAssistant using below link on WebServer1

 https://azure.microsoft.com/en-au/services/app-service/migration-assistant/thank-you/?download=windows

-2. Select the hosted site and click on next.
+2. Open the AppServiceMigrationAssistant using shortcut present on Desktop.
+Select the hosted site and click on next.

     ![AzureMigrate](assets/sma1.jpg)